wasmerio/wai/README.md

 For now, though, you can explore what bindings look like in each language through the CLI.
-Again if you'd like to depend on this if you wouldn't mind please reach out on [zulip] so we can figure out a better story than relying on the CLI tool for your use case.
+Again if you'd like to depend on this if you wouldn't mind please reach out on [Slack] so we can figure out a better story than relying on the CLI tool for your use case.

 ## Supported Languages